 This report outlines the remuneration arrangements in place for key management personnel of BTC health Limited - ("Company").
-As the company is an investment entity and the investee companies are not consolidated, the amounts disclosed in the tables below exclude amounts paid by the investee companies.
+As the Company is an investment entity and the investee companies are not consolidated, the amounts disclosed in the tables below exclude amounts paid by the investee companies.
 Amounts paid by the investee companies are separately disclosed below.

-The following persons acted as directors and were also the key management personnel of the company during the financial year: Richard Spencer Treagus Jonathan Charles Pilcher Bruce Alwyn Hewett Sharon Papworth
+The following persons acted as Directors and were also the key management personnel of the Company during the financial year: Richard Treagus, Jonathan Pilcher (resigned 31 May 2023), Bruce Hewett (resigned 31 May 2023), Brendan York (appointed 10 October 2022), Felicity McNeill (appointed 10 October 2022), Sharon Papworth (resigned 14 August 2023).